Starlift

-Starlift (a.k.a.
-Operation Starlift) is a 1951 American musical film released by Warner Bros. starring Doris Day, Gordon MacRae, Virginia Mayo, Dick Wesson, and Ruth Roman.
-It was directed by Roy Del Ruth and written by John D. Klorer and Karl Kamb, from a story by Klorer.
-The film was made during the beginning of the Korean War and centers on a U.S. Air Force flyer's wish to meet a film star, and her fellow stars' efforts to perform for injured men at the air force base.
+Starlift (also known as Operation Starlift) is a 1951 American Warner Bros.
+Pictures musical film directed by Roy Del Ruth and written by John D. Klorer and Karl Kamb from a story by Klorer, who died before the film was released.
+The film stars Doris Day, Gordon MacRae, Virginia Mayo, Dick Wesson and Ruth Roman.
+Produced at the inception of the Korean War, Starlift centers on an Air Force flyer's wish to meet a film star who performs with other stars for injured men at the base.

-Starlift features many of Warner Bros. top stars, including Doris Day, Gordon MacRae, James Cagney, Gene Nelson, Jane Wyman, Randolph Scott, Virginia Mayo and Phil Harris in cameo appearances as themselves.